- Book a cheap flight

 By comparison, a one-week trip to the Algarve worked out £300 per person cheaper if you organised everything yourself including flights, accommodation and meals instead of booking all-inclusive.

-When booking a holiday – you usually have to pay a deposit and often the remaining balance may not be due until nearer your departure date.
+When booking your holiday, you’ll usually have to pay an initial deposit, and depending on when you’re going, the remaining balance may not be due until nearer your departure date.

-Some holiday companies including TUI are now offering zero-deposit holidays (opens in new tab) – so you can lock in your trip at the price you want without having to pay a penny.
+Some holiday companies including TUI are now offering zero-deposit holidays - so you can lock in your trip at the price you want without having to pay a penny upfront.

-In TUI’s case - this can be done on a selection of holidays when booking over six months in advance.
+In TUI’s case, this can be done on a selection of holidays when booking at least six months in advance.
 Interest-free payments are then made in at least three instalments.
-In the event you cancel your trip – you will still be liable for the full deposit.
+In the event you cancel your trip, you will still be liable for the full deposit.

-Jet2 (opens in new tab) also offer ‘pay monthly’ trips which can be secured for a deposit of £60 per person and then monthly interest-free payments.
+Jet2 also offers ‘pay monthly’ trips which can be secured for a deposit of £60 per person followed by then monthly interest-free payments.

-If your holiday company offers a deal like this – check the terms and conditions and if you’ll pay interest for spreading payments.
+If your holiday company offers a deal like this, check the terms and conditions carefully and if you’ll pay interest for spreading payments.

 4. Make the most of free cancellation policies to shop around

 Booking accommodation through sites including Booking.com and Airbnb may mean you get free cancellation.